 The fondly named (by me), Donkey-Saint farmer, took 8-year-old Donkzilla (no, I’m not kidding) for a routine castration so he wouldn’t knock up any of the lady donkeys (because with a name like Donkzilla…).
 But the normally 15 minute procedure went on for 45 minutes, nearly killing Donkzilla and causing extreme blood loss.
 What could they possibly have been doing that would take 45 minutes?!?
 Do you guys remember when Drake and Josh (I hate myself) pretended to be doctors?
 It’s probably that same kind of situation.

 HOLY SHIT.
 I just googled “pretending to be a doctor” and guess what I found – “*Teen caught after posing as OB/GYN at hospital for month, fooling doctors.”
 And if that could happen, there is every possibility that the alleged doctor is just a repressed high schooler with a weird donkey fetish.
 “The lawsuit claims that the clinic and the veterinarian failed ‘to possess the requisite skills and expertise to properly perform the surgery on (Ball’s) donkey.'”
 Pretty sure I just cracked the case.

 By the way, what a beautiful twist of fate that this woman’s last name is Ball.
 Whoever covered this story must have laughed at least 12 times over that.
-I would have entitled the story, “Ball’s donkey loses balls,” which is probably why I don’t work for the Trib.
+I would have titled the story, “Ball’s donkey loses balls,” which is probably why I don’t work for the Trib.